DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 Victor reminds the players that, according to *Ethereal Entities*, he'll need to remain close to the windmill—within sixty feet—in order use his _counterspell_ to protect the circle from the coven's ability to dispel it.
 He asks the players to protect him accordingly.

 As the players approach the windmill, if the night hags have noticed the children's disappearance, the hilltop around the windmill is now sparsely filled by the hundred **toads** once stored in Morgantha's wooden trunk in <span class="citation">O1.
 Ground Floor (p.
 126)</span>.
-(Morgantha released them in order to use the coven's ***Amphibian Cacophony*** lair action to lure the children back to the windmill.)
+(Morgantha released them in order to use the coven's ***Amphibious Cacophony*** lair action to lure the children back to the windmill.)

 If the players aren't invisible, Morgantha leads her daughters out of the windmill to meet them as they approach, arranging herself and her daughters directly in front of the door of the windmill and greeting the players once they approach within thirty feet.
 The following conversation then unfolds unless diverted, though the hags attack in self-defense if necessary.